This low calorie, nutrient dense fruit comes with a host of health benefits.

 - Snack on grapefruit slices alone.

-- Eat it as an alternative to unhealthy dessert foods.
+- Eat it as an alternative to dessert foods that are less nutritious.

-- Try this salad, which combines grapefruit with kale and avocado.
+- Try this salad, which combines grapefruit with arugula and pecans.

-- Blend it into this smoothie with other fruits and veggies.
+- Blend it into a smoothie with other fruits and veggies.

-- Include it in a healthy breakfast parfait like in this recipe.
+- Include it in a breakfast parfait with yogurt and honey.

-Summary: Grapefruit is a healthy food that's easy to incorporate into your diet.
+Grapefruit is a nutritious food that’s easy to incorporate into your diet.